kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Who thinks I'm here because some awful memory is about to return?
 - Is anyone gonna do anything now?
 Or is this what women and girls and boys and babies can expect until Mother Nature whoops our arses?

+## Bali ugly -wip

-## I was right about Elon's spy, wasn't I
+### I was right about Elon's spy, wasn't I

-- Bali ugly - wip.
+- Is that why he desperately ran after Trump to China, committing a crime by doing so?
-- Well, I guess the gypsies care not at all about it - apart from the multitude of squirrels - but I'm sure Elon does now, doesn't he.
+- Well, I guess the gypsies care not at all about it - apart from the multitude of squirrels ready to cash in - but I'm sure Elon does now, doesn't he.
+- Perhaps even [the Russian](../2024/may.md#the-russian-porn-star) was filming?
+- Well, you would wouldn't you.
-- Wouldn't it be crrazzzyyyy if the old *we tell no-one about what we do to women and children and babies* promise backfired into the millennia to come..
+- Wouldn't it be crrazzzyyyy if the old *we tell no-one about what we do to women and children and babies* promise back-forward-fired into the millennia to come...
 - I'll pray for that, then hasten home.

 ## The victims